Rudbeckia and Summerina

 Select a site with full sun to light shade and well-drained soil.

-tiller to loosen the soil to a depth of 12 to 15 inches, then mix in a 2- to 4-inch layer of compost.
-Dig a hole twice the diameter
+to loosen the soil to a depth of 12 to 15 inches, then mix in a 2- to 4-inch layer of compost.
+Dig a hole twice the diameter of the

-of the pot the plant is in.
-Carefully remove the plant from its container and place it in the hole so the top of the root ball is level
+pot the plant is in.
+Carefully remove the plant from its container and place it in the hole so the top of the root ball is level with the

-plants during the summer if rainfall is less than 1 inch per week.
-After the first killing frost, cut stems back to an inch or two
+during the summer if rainfall is less than 1 inch per week.
+After the first killing frost, cut stems back to an inch or two above soil

-above soil line.
-Divide plants every 3 to 4 years as new growth begins in the spring, lifting plants and dividing them into
+line.
+Divide plants every 3 to 4 years as new growth begins in the spring, lifting plants and dividing them into clumps.

 Scientific Name :